The KJ. Group

-Kainjoo is committed to conducting business in a fair, honest and ethical manner to serve the long term interests of its stakeholders.
+Kainjoo is committed to conducting business in a fair, honest and ethical manner.

 To complement our Kainjoo Philosophy, this Code of Conduct sets out the overarching policies that Kainjoo expects from all persons acting on its behalf, whether under an employment contract or any other form of engagement (hereinafter simply referred to as “Employees”).